Vect0rdecay/ai-red-team-course/week-1/README.md

 You've successfully completed Week 1 when:

+### Technical Skills
 1. ✅ Your MNIST classifier achieves >95% test accuracy
 2. ✅ You can query your model and interpret predictions
-3. ✅ You've created a working text generator
+3. ✅ You've created a working text generator (optional)
+4. ✅ You understand model sensitivity and baseline behavior

+### Security Knowledge
-4. ✅ You've mapped all 10 OWASP ML vulnerabilities with web security analogies
+5. ✅ You've mapped all 10 OWASP ML vulnerabilities with web security analogies
-5. ✅ You've created a comprehensive ML threat model
+6. ✅ You've created a comprehensive ML threat model
-6. ✅ You can explain how pentest methodology maps to AI security
+7. ✅ You can explain how pentest methodology maps to AI security
+8. ✅ You've analyzed a real-world ML security incident

+### Portfolio & Documentation
+9. ✅ You've created your attack surface map
+10. ✅ You've completed your Week 1 portfolio showcase
+11. ✅ You've reflected on required reading and connected it to pentesting

 ---